 - The PAK-FA, for instance, can still not super-cruise, which is critical for the capability to “look first and shoot first”.
 India is proposing to buy 60 to 65 flights on the basis of off the shelf first before commencing joint venture of FGFA with Russia.

 - All the issues relating the said project will be addressed and expected to be resolved during the visit of Mr. Narendra Modi, Prime Minister, to Russia during the month of December 2015

-Department of Ex-Servicemen Welfare, Govt of India has a scheme of providing funding support for Financial Assistance ...
+Department of Ex-Servicemen Welfare, Govt. of India has a scheme of allotment of Mother Dairy Milk ...